BoxThatBeat/assistant/assistant/template.md

 // - being displayed in the calendar
 // - being visible at all time interface Quiz {
-  id?: string; // used in announcement Mustache template.
-Use all lower no space, no userscore, no dash for simplicity, like "quiz1"
   name: string; // must be exact match start?: DateOffset; // default to semester start date
   due: DateOffset;